Beyond MACs: Hardware Efficient Architecture Design for Vision Backbones

 In this section, we present and the discuss the experimental results achieved by the LowFormer family of vision backbones (LowFormer-B0/-/B3), including the edge variants (LowFormer-E1/E2/E3).
 For the experiments, we examine model efficiency by measuring GPU throughput, GPU latency and edge device latency.
 Additionally measuring throughput is motivated by its ability to assess how efficiently big quantities of data can be processed.
 A high throughput is particularly beneficial for tasks such as image retrieval and batched offline processing of video data by detection and segmentation algorithms.
 It is also crucial to reduce training time \citep{efficientnetv2}.

 \bmhead{Protocols for Measuring Execution Time}

-In \Cref{tab:measurement_protocols} specifics of the measuring protocols are listed , that we apply throughout the paper.
+In \Cref{tab:measurement_protocols} specifics of the measuring protocols are listed.
 We always take the median time per input instance for latency and throughput measurements \citep{fastvit,shvit}.
 For latency measurements we always use a batch size of 1, while for GPU throughput we feature a batch size of 200.
-As depicted in \Cref{tab:measurement_protocols}, we measure latency on three edge devices, namely the Nvidia Jetson TX2 8GB developer kit, the iPhone 13 and the ARM CPU of the Raspberry Pi5 8GB (Arm Cortex A76 processor @ 2.4GHz).
+As depicted in \Cref{tab:measurement_protocols}, we measure latency on three edge devices, namely the Nvidia Jetson TX2, the iPhone 13 and the ARM CPU of the Raspberry Pi5 (Arm Cortex A76 processor @ 2.4GHz).
 The amount of iterations differ, because some devices require a higher amount of iterations to retrieve stable results.
 However we always feature 5 warm-up iterations.
 Regarding the iPhone 13 we utilize the CoreML\footnote{\url{https://apple.github.io/coremltools/docs-guides/}} performance tool to retrieve latency results, wherefore we do not have specifics about the amount of iterations.